pat/sslocal-js/README.md

 ## License

-The gem is copyright Pat Allan, 2020, and is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The package is copyright Pat Allan, 2020, and is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct